experimental-software/logbook-dart/README.md

 archiveDirectory: ~/Archive
 ```

-⚠️ On Linux, due to the Snap security restrictings, the log and archive directories need to be under the `/home` directory.
+⚠️ On Linux, due to the Snap security restrictions, the log and archive directories need to be under the `/home` directory.

 ## Usage